Short answer

 What evidence to collect

 Collect screenshots of the Trade Assurance order, supplier badges, product listing, PI, chat commitments, payment instructions, and inspection terms.
+The Free Evidence Checklist helps you avoid missing one of these categories.

 Questions to ask the supplier